One of Vancouver’s oldest martial arts membership says it is grappling with declining membership as younger humans flip to different pastimes.

 While elegance is in session, Quon, 37, has also added measures to keep the students’ attention, like requiring them to deposit their mobile phones in a garbage container.

 “This is the box.
-It’s supporting us preserve matters actual right here at Hon Hsing,” said Quon with fun.
+It’s supporting us to preserve matters here at Hon Hsing,” said Quon with fun.

 Rehearsals don’t get underway till college students drop their mobile telephones into the covered container.